Current Projects

 Past Projects

-The following are past projects that are no longer in active research, but most are still in active development in the open-source community or in commercial settings.
+The following are past projects that are no longer in active research.
+Some are still in active development in the open-source community or in commercial settings.
+The others are provided here for archival purposes.

 • S2E (scalable model-free analysis of program binaries)